awslabs/landing-zone-accelerator-on-aws/reference/sample-configurations/aws-best-practices-healthcare/README.md

 * LZA on AWS [Implementation Guide].
 This is the official documenation of the Landing Zone Accelerator Project and serves as your starting point.
 Use the instructions in the implementation guide to stand up your environment and then return to this project for Healthcare-specific customization.
 * AWS Labs [LZA Accelerator] GitHub Repository.
 The official codebase of the Landing Zone Accelerator Project.
+* Introduding the AWS [LZA for Healthcare] blog
+* Get started with the [LZA Immersion Day] and follow the LZA Best Practices Day section for guidance on using the healthcare specific configuration files.
 <!-- Hyperlinks -->
 [Best Practices]: https://aws.amazon.com/blogs/mt/best-practices-for-organizational-units-with-aws-organizations/
 [Recommended OUs and accounts]: https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/recommended-ous-and-accounts.html